Kristina01111000/Drws_site/README.md

 7/11
-- In patreon figure out why the pinned post isn’t pinned to the top for the paid members, it should be
 - Set it so when someone finished a quiz he gets an email (in learndash)
 - See where the quiz data is stored, its only showing quiz data from 2022
 - On get started page add buttons to the center spots